Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Take a Tepid Shower

-Take a tepid shower or bath.
+Take a tepid shower or bath before bed.

 Use Manual AC